solsticedhiver/rtl_heatmap/README.md

 Yet another heatmap generator for *rtl_power* **csv** file

-Instead of reinventing the wheel again, let's use *matplotlib* graphic capability to plot the data gathered by rtl_power
+Instead of reinventing the wheel again, let's use *matplotlib* graphic capability to plot the data gathered by rtl_power.
+All *matplotlib* colormaps are available and also the infamous 'charolastra' one (twilight+ colormaps only in matplotlib 3.x and above).

     $ ./rtl_heatmap.py -h
     usage: rtl_heatmap.py [-h] [--dbmin DBMIN] [--dbmax DBMAX] [-c COLORMAP]